ocaml-multicore/saturn/README.md

 ### Lock-free Bounded Stack

 - **Module**: [Bounded_stack](https://ocaml-multicore.github.io/saturn/Saturn/Bounded_stack/index.html)
 - **Description**: A stack based on the Treiber stack algorithm, with a limited capacity and a `length` function.
+This ensures that the stack is memory-bounded.
 - **Recommendation**: Adding a capacity introduces a general overhead to the operations.
 It is recommended to use the unbounded stack if neither the capacity nor the `length` function is needed.

 ### Michael-Scott Lock-free Queue